MicrosoftDocs/azure-devops-docs/docs/managed-devops-pools/reliability-managed-devops-pools.md

 ### Plan for disaster recovery

-Document the configuration of your Mananged DevOps Pools so that you can recreate them in the even of an outage.
+Document the configuration of your Managed DevOps Pools so that you can recreate them in the even of an outage.
 This includes the following resources that Managed DevOps Pools depends on:

 - The resource group for the replacement pool
 - The dev center and dev center project for the replacement pool